-Was Felicity Jones’ The Aeronauts character, Amelia Wren, a real person?
-No, but she was based on two real people, according to The Aeronauts director Tom Harper.
+Was Amelia Wren, the character plated by Felicity Jones in The Aeronauts, a real person?
+No, but Amelia Wren was based on two real people, both of whom are fascinating, according to The Aeronauts director Tom Harper.

 The Aeronauts reunites Jones and her Theory of Everything co-star, Eddie Redmayne.
 She plays a 19th century adventurer whose husband, Pierre Wren, died in a ballooning mishap.
 (Aeronauts were adventurers who used hot-air balloons to take to the skies.)
 Redmayne plays weather scientist James Glaisher, who teams up with Wren for an 1862 expedition that is supposed to take them higher than anyone has gone before.